weilin-genomics/rSuperFeat/README.md

 ## rSuperFeat
-A computational framework to evaluate known cellular states that are oftentimes associated with the critical clinical decisions and drug search.
-Also, you can train your cell state model to score new datasets.
+A computational framework to evaluate known cellular status that are oftentimes associated with the critical clinical decisions and drug search.
+Also, you can train your cell status model to score new datasets.
 ![image](https://github.com/weilin-genomics/rSuperFeat/assets/37535747/1b3fa7ce-fdb3-4ac5-a772-c918db1e7efb)

 ## Installation